andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 Doing the calculus by hand here is tedious though, especially once we start working with even more covariates in a model.
 Plus we don't have any information about uncertainty, like standard errors and confidence intervals.
 There are official mathy ways to figure those out by hand, but who even wants to do that.
 Fortunately there are two different packages that let us find marginal slopes automatically, with important differences in their procedures, which we'll explore in detail below.
 But before looking at their differences, let's first see how they work.

 First, we can use the `marginaleffects()` function from **marginaleffects** to see the slope (the `dydx` column here) at various levels of civil liberties.
-We'll look at the mechanics of this function in more detail in the next session—for now we'll just plug in our three values of civil liberties and see what happens.
+We'll look at the mechanics of this function in more detail in the next section—for now we'll just plug in our three values of civil liberties and see what happens.
 We'll also set the `eps` argument: behind the scenes, `marginaleffects()` doesn't actually do the by-hand calculus of piecing together first derivatives—instead, it calculates the fitted value of corruption when civil liberties is a value, calculates the fitted value of corruption when civil liberties is that same value plus a tiny bit more, and then subtracts them.
 The `eps` value controls that tiny amount.
 In this case, it'll calculate the predictions for `civil_liberties = 25` and `civil_liberties = 25.001` and then find the slope of the tiny tangent line between those two points.
 It's a neat little mathy trick to avoid calculus.

 ```r